An outstretched wing. A simple step. A flawless formation of flight.

 With the cranes’ annual arrival, the region comes alive with anticipation, as people from every walk of life gather together to celebrate not only the Sandhill Crane, but other species of birds.
 Although the Sandhill Crane is the highlight of the festival, many other birds are present, with sightings including a variety of waterfowl, bald eagles, white pelicans and whooping cranes.

-So, as you continue the year and look ahead to the rest of 2019, we encourage you to seek adventure, spend some time outdoors, and find the beauty and the elegance in every bird, each small town and all the people you come across.
+So, as you begin a brand new year, we encourage you to seek adventure, spend some time outdoors, and find the beauty and the elegance in every bird, each small town and all the people you come across.

 Do you want to learn more about the Sandhill Crane, the Ocoee Region, or the small-town charm of Cleveland, Tennessee?
-We’d love to have you visit our community and seek some elegance of your own in the near future.
+We’d love to have you visit our community and seek some fun adventures of your own in the near future.